Adopted by the Board of the Foundation for Baltic and East European Studies on 27 September 2018

 - An application from a close colleague, supervisor, doctoral student or other member of the research group or immediate institutional environment to which the member of the Foundation’s Board or research committee belongs.

 - An application that competes with or supports the member’s own interests, such as in the event of enmity or co-publication.

 Questions concerning Conflict of interest are addressed to external experts in inquiries about expert and evaluation assignments for the Foundation.

-In addition, members of the Foundation’s Board, research delegation and investment committee, and also its employees, may not apply to the Foundation for funding for their duration of their membership of the Board or delegations/committees or of their employment by the Foundation.
+In addition, members of the Foundation’s Board, research committee and investment committee, and also its employees, may not apply to the Foundation for funding for their duration of their membership of the Board or committees or of their employment by the Foundation.